qgis/QGIS-Documentation/docs/user_manual/plugins/core_plugins/plugins_metasearch.rst

 * :guilabel:`Keywords`: free text search keywords;
 * :guilabel:`From`: the Catalog Service to perform the query against;
-* **Bounding box**: the spatial area of interest to filter on defined by :guilabel:`Xmax`, :guilabel:`Xmin`, :guilabel:`Ymax`, and :guilabel:`Ymin`.
+* **Bounding box**: the spatial area of interest to filter, defined by :guilabel:`Xmax`, :guilabel:`Xmin`, :guilabel:`Ymax`, and :guilabel:`Ymin`.
-  Click :guilabel:`Set  Global` to do a  global search, click :guilabel:`Map Extent` to do a search on the visible area only or manually enter custom values as desired.
+  Click :guilabel:`Set  Global` to do a  global search, click :guilabel:`Map Extent` to do a search in the visible area, or enter values manually.

 Clicking the :guilabel:`Search` button will search the selected Metadata Catalog.
-Search results are displayed in a list and are sortable by clicking on the column header.
+Search results are displayed in a list, and can be sorted by clicking on the column header.
 You can navigate through search results with the directional buttons below the search results.

 Select a result and:

-#. click the :guilabel:`View Search Results as XML` button to open a
-   window with the service response in raw XML format.
+* Click the :guilabel:`View Search Results as XML` button to open a window with the service response in raw XML format.
-#. if the metadata record has an associated bounding box, a footprint
-   of the bounding box will be displayed on the map.
+* If the metadata record has an associated bounding box, a footprint of the bounding box will be displayed on the map.
-#. double-clicking the record displays the record metadata with any
-   associated access links.
+* Double-click the record to display the record metadata with any associated access links.
-   Clicking the links opens the link in the user's web browser.
+  Clicking a link opens the link in the user's web browser.
-#. if the record is a supported web service (WMS/WMTS, WFS, WCS,
-   ArcGIS Map Service, ArcGIS Feature Service, etc.), the :guilabel:`Add Data` button will be enabled for the user to add to QGIS.
+* If the record is a supported web service (WMS/WMTS, WFS, WCS, ArcGIS Map Service, ArcGIS Feature Service, etc.), the :guilabel:`Add Data` button will be enabled.
   When clicking this button, MetaSearch will verify if this is a valid OWS.
-   The service will then be added to the appropriate QGIS connection list, and the appropriate connection dialog will then appear.
+  The service will then be added to the appropriate QGIS connection list, and the appropriate connection dialog will appear.

 .. _figure_metasearch_metadata: